Understanding MSMEs’ Role in Karnataka’s Economy

 Karnataka is one of the most progressive and prosperous states in India, with a rich cultural heritage.
 It has a strong industrial sector and is home to some of India’s leading IT companies.
 Karnataka has a strong agricultural sector and is one of the largest producers of coffee, rice and tobacco in the country.
 The state is also known for its silk, gold and sandalwood exports.
 Karnataka is an important contributor to the Indian economy and plays a vital role in the country’s overall development.
 It is a vibrant state and has a lot to offer to tourists, students, investors and entrepreneurs.

 Kinara has designed a special program called HerVikas for women MSME entrepreneurs to empower women-owned businesses.
 Through this program, women MSME entrepreneurs can get a 1% discount on interest rates without a separate application.
-Also, we have a dedicated customer support team available between Monday – Friday (9.30 AM – 6.00 PM) at our toll free number 1800-103-2683 for any questions or assistance.
-This ensures that entrepreneurs can get the help they need throughout the loan process.
+For any assistance, you can also contact our customer support team at our toll-free number 1800-103-2683 (Monday–Friday, 9:30 AM–6:00 PM).

 1. What are the benefits of registering as an MSME in Karnataka?